gsoules/MkDocs/digital-archive/docs/archivist/best-practices.md

 H.	Creator
 The Creator is the “entity primarily responsible for making the content of the resource”.
 For Article, Document this is the person who wrote the document (e.g. Riebel - Charlotte (Riebel) Morrill).
 For a photograph, the creator is the person who took the photograph.
 It is not necessary to specify a creator for Article, Text items with short general descriptions.
 The Creator field is optional, but when specified, must match exactly the Title of the item for that creator.

+-	Work with the public interface all of the time except when not possible
+-	Define vocabuaries for the site
+-	Mangage archival copies of files
+-	Only upload web-sized images
+-	Define an archival file management scheme
+-	Scanning (include scanning resolution tree and other files)